wpsight/wpcasa/README.txt

 * NEW: Added German Formal Translation
 * NEW: Added filter wpsight_listing_text_not_available to customize the informal text when a listing is not available
 * TWEAK: Improved embedment of previously integrated functionality from WPCasa Listings Map and WPCasa Admin Map UI
+* TWEAK: Data for Javascript gets now provided through wp_add_inline_script instead of wp_localize_script
 * TWEAK: Improved data escaping
-* TWEAK: Data for Javascript gets now provided through wp_add_inline_script instead of wp_localize_script
 * UPDATE: Updated swiper.js to 6.7.5

-= 1.2.5 =
+= 1.2.5 - 2021/02/09 =
-* Fixed admin license page issue
+* FIX: Fixed admin license page issue
-* Ensure compatibility with latest version of WordPress
+* TWEAK: Ensure compatibility with latest version of WordPress

-= 1.2.4 =
+= 1.2.4 - 2020/05/26 =
-* Fixed licenses activation
+* FIX: Fixed licenses activation

-= 1.2.3 =
+= 1.2.3 - 2020/04/01 =
-* Add ability to disable listing map displaying
+* TWEAK: Add ability to disable listing map displaying

-= 1.2.2 =
+= 1.2.2 - 2020/03/31 =
-* Fixed reinitialize map coordinates in some cases when dev mode is true
+* FIX: Fixed reinitialize map coordinates in some cases when dev mode is true

-= 1.2.1 =
+= 1.2.1 - 2020/03/23 =
-* Fixed map functionality after deleting WPCasa Listing Map plugin
+* FIX: Fixed map functionality after deleting WPCasa Listing Map plugin

-= 1.2.0 =
+= 1.2.0 - 2020/03/20 =
-* Tested up to WordPress 5.3.2
-* Completely changed admin ui
-* Improved license algorithm
-* Updated file/folder structure
+* NEW: Complete revamp of the WPCasa Admin UI
+* NEW: Integration of WPCasa Admin Map UI
+* NEW: Integration of WPCasa Listings Map
-* Ability to restore settings to default
+* NEW: Ability to restore settings to default
-* Ability to delete all data
+* NEW: Ability to delete all data
+* NEW: Added recommends items
+* TWEAK: Improved license algorithm
+* TWEAK: Updated file/folder structure
-* Improved map searching algorithm
+* TWEAK: Improved map searching algorithm
-* Multiple plugin activation
+* TWEAK: Multiple plugin activation
-* Added recommends items
+* TWEAK: Tested up to WordPress 5.3.2
-* Fixed bulk listing edit
+* FIX: Fixed bulk listing edit
-* Update CMB2 version from 2.1.2 to 2.6.0
+* UPDATE: Update CMB2 to 2.6.0
-* Integration of WPCasa Admin Map UI
-* Integration of WPCasa Listings Map

-= 1.1.0 =
+= 1.1.0 - 2019/09/02 =
 * Tested up to WordPress 5.2
 * Added Italian Translation
 * Added French Translation